 Emma: Don't make fun of our acronyms.

-Future Me Scares Me: Brent has a daydream about himself twenty years from now.
-He looks much the same (except with a moustache) and lives in a large mansion.
-The two Brents chat about how well Future Brent has done for himself when Oscar comes up, wearing dirty, tattered clothes.
+Future Me Scares Me: Brent has a daydream about meeting himself twenty years from now.
+He looks like an older version of present-day Brent with a moustache and lives in a large mansion.
+The two Brents chat about how well Future Brent has done for himself when Oscar shows up, wearing dirty, tattered clothes.

 Gaslighting: Oscar insists his memory isn't going, so various town members start playing tricks on him to make him think he's forgotten things.
 First it's Brent and Wanda with Oscar's Alphagetti, then Brent, Lacey, and Emma with a hamburger, and finally it expands to the whole town about to convince Oscar it's simultaneously his sixtieth and seventieth birthdays.
 This is the point at which Emma tells Brent to quit it and apologize, which he reluctantly does, only for Oscar to have forgotten the whole thing.